ewd340/yafrdw/README.md

 - Between 4 and 9 letters long.
 - Do no contain any accent (only ASCII characters).
 - Are not bad words (not included in the badwords.txt file)
-- Are signular (not pluarl words)
+- Are singular (not plural words)
 - Among the most `LIST_SIZE` (7776) most frequent words

 ## Disclaimer and License

-The Lexiqe3 dataset is distrited under a [CC BY SA 4.0 License](https://github.com/chrplr/openlexicon/blob/master/datasets-info/Lexique382/README-Lexique.md).
+The Lexiqe3 dataset is distributed under a [CC BY SA 4.0 License](https://github.com/chrplr/openlexicon/blob/master/datasets-info/Lexique382/README-Lexique.md).

 The code in `collect.py` is written for my own use.
 Use it at your own risk.
 It